Mitilan02/Mitilan02/README.md

 - **Phone**: +91-8220617220

 ## 🚀 About Me
-I am an enthusiastic DevOps Engineer with a strong foundation in Linux, Docker, Git, shell scripting, and cloud technologies.
-As a certified Red Hat System Administrator and Engineer, I bring problem-solving skills and a collaborative mindset to every project.
-My goal is to secure an entry-level position where I can apply my skills and contribute to the growth of the company while gaining practical experience.
+Motivated BE graduate in Computer Science and Engineering with proficiency in web development and Java programming.
+Solid understanding of software development principles and experience in designing and maintaining web applications.
+Strong problem-solving skills, collaborative mindset, and a passion for continuous learning.
+Seeking an entry-level position to apply technical expertise and contribute to innovative projects in a dynamic organization.

 ## 🛠️ Technical Skills
 - **Operating Systems**: Red Hat Linux, Ubuntu